pilcrowonpaper/arctic/docs/pages/providers/github.md

 ## Validate authorization code

-Use `validateAuthorizationCode()` the validate the returned authorization code.
+Use `validateAuthorizationCode()` to validate the provided authorization code.
 This will either return an [`OAuth2Tokens`]() or throw an error.
 OAuth Apps will only return an access token.

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";